camunda/camunda-bpm-examples/multi-tenancy/tenant-identifier-shared-definitions/README.md

 ![Tenant Specific Sub Process](docs/tenantSpecificSubProcess.png)

-The sub-process has the same process definition key like the default one.
-It is deployed for the specific tenant.
+The sub-process has the same process definition key like the default one and is deployed for the specific tenant.

 In order to use the tenant specific sub-process, the tenant id of the called element has to be set on the call activity using the `camunda:calledElementTenantId` attribute.